 Notes on Data Visualization

-This week we look at data visualization (dv), a topic that seems deceptively easy, but if you coded HTML pages in the past, then you will know first hand how difficult it was to display data on the web.
+This week we look at data visualization (DV), a topic that seems deceptively easy, but if you coded HTML pages in the past, then you will know first hand how difficult it was to display data on the web.
 Sure, you could set up tables of numbers, but to set up some kind of visual display of those numbers; now that was difficult because you first had to create a graphic somehow, then digitize it, then code the graphic onto the page.
 Fortunately, there are emerging more and more online apps and software tools that allow graphic visualizations of data.
 After all, for many people it is easier to see data patterns when that data is displayed in some sort of graphical format, such as a line or bar chart, than just looking at a lot of numbers.

 DV is really a subset of Infographics (Information graphics) which are "graphic visual representations of information, data or knowledge intended to present complex information quickly and clearly."
-The wiki entry on infographic used to have the Washington DC Metro map as a good example of an infographic.
+The Wikipedia entry on infographic used to have the Washington DC Metro map as a good example of an infographic.
 The Metro map is something that we are all familiar with, but also something that conveys a lot of complicated information very simply.
-The last half of the wiki entry on infographic is devoted to a good definition of data visualization, including a list of different types of dv.
-You can have a look at some other examples of infographics/DVs at Pinterest, Mashable or even the examples on the Bill and Melinda Gates Foundation.
+The last half of the wiki entry on infographic is devoted to a good definition of data visualization, including a list of different types of DV.
+You can have a look at some other examples of Infographics/DVs at Pinterest, Mashable or even the examples on the Bill and Melinda Gates Foundation.

 Tools